 Insufficient Evidence for

-- Abnormal development and growth of cells of the cervix (cervical dysplasia).
+- Abnormal cells on the surface of the cervix (cervical dysplasia).
 Early research shows that taking indole-3-carbinol by mouth helps treat cervical dysplasia.

-- Recurrent respiratory papillomatosis.
-There is some evidence that long-term use of indole-3-carbinol might reduce tumor (papilloma) growth in people with recurrent respiratory papillomatosis.
+- Small, wart-like growths caused by HPV that usually affect the voice box (recurrent respiratory papillomatosis).
+There is some evidence that long-term use of indole-3-carbinol might reduce the wart-like growths in people with recurrent respiratory papillomatosis.

-- Systemic lupus erythematosus (SLE).
-Early research shows that taking indole-3-carbinol by mouth does not significantly improve symptoms of systemic lupus erythematosus.
+- An autoimmune disease that causes widespread swelling (systemic lupus erythematosus or SLE).
+Early research shows that taking indole-3-carbinol by mouth does not improve symptoms of SLE.

-- Vulvar intraepithelial neoplasia (VIN). .
-VIN is a precancerous condition of the vulva.
-Early research shows that taking indole-3-carbinol by mouth might reduce the size of lesions and improve symptoms in people with this condition.
+- Skin cancer.
+Some women develop lesions on the vulva that can lead to skin cancer.
+Early research shows that taking indole-3-carbinol by mouth might reduce the size of these lesions and improve symptoms in some women with this condition.

 - Preventing breast cancer, colon cancer, and other types of cancer.